-In his perceptive book, Antagonists in the Church, Kenneth C. Haugk wrote that there are people simply bent on this type of behavior.
-He calls them “antagonists” and insists that these people must be identified and dealt with for the sake of church unity.
+In his perceptive book, Antagonists in the Church, Kenneth C. Haugk wrote that there are people who are simply bent on this type of behavior.
+He calls them “antagonists” and insists that they must be identified and dealt with for the sake of church unity.
 His book offers, among other things, a personality profile and a manual for dealing with the person who “stirs up dissension among brothers.”

 “Antagonists,” he wrote, “try to build themselves up by tearing others down.
 They express their inner struggles with a negative self-concept by attacking people, enjoying the failures and misfortunes of others while they project their own sense of worthlessness onto them.”

-Four Descriptions of Antagonists (From Antagonists in the Church, Kenneth Haugk)
+Four Descriptions of Antagonists (Antagonists in the Church, Kenneth Haugk)